malirod/pylua/README.md

 - lua 5.2

-`sudo apt install liblua5.2 liblua5.2-dev`
+`sudo apt-get install liblua5.2 liblua5.2-dev`

 ##Setup
 All further steps are performed in the project root